michaelsbradleyjr/vps-setup/README.md

 If I completed the above steps correctly, I should be logged in as my normal user, without having to enter a password.

-If I made a mistake, then I'll need access to the VPSs console, which is usually provided through some browser applet or special ssh front-end, as indicated in the hosting companies customer support site.
+If I made a mistake, then I'll need access to the VPS's console, which is usually provided through some browser applet or special ssh front-end, as indicated in the hosting companies customer support site.

 # Update packages and run safe-upgrade